0xw01f/CTI-Bsky-Bot/README.md

   - ⚠️ Requires Python 3.10+ for compatibility
 * Posts to **Bluesky**
 * Fetches updates from threat intelligence feeds (including clearnet domains, ransomware, and other cybersecurity sources)
-* Checks for updates every 3 hours (instead of every 30 minutes)
+* Checks for updates every 30 minutes

 ---